DeckofAdventures/TheGame/docs/1_Mechanics/05_Vulnerabilities.md

 **Chaotic Companion**

-- Description: You and your companion donâ€™t always get along, sometimes they donâ€™t do exactly what you ask.
+- Description: You and your companion don’t always get along, sometimes they don’t do exactly what you ask.
 - Mechanic: When you draw a card to command your companion, the DM gains control of
 - Type: Minor or Major the companion temporarily, with the duration at the DM's discretion (Minor/Major).
 - Prereq Power: Creature Connection